ARUN-L-KUMAR/movie-review-platform/docs/USER_GUIDE.md

 - Make sure your browser supports Local Storage
 - Check that you've selected a star rating before submitting
 - Ensure you've entered text in the review field

+### Favorites/Watchlist Not Working
+- Verify that Local Storage is enabled in your browser
+- Check the browser console for any error messages

 ## Browser Compatibility